Whitneyto/whitneyto.github.io/README.md

 ### Week 3
 - Make more other simple website (project) and link them back to the first project
-- Maybe learn about Testing?
+- Read on documentation for [Jest](https://jestjs.io/docs/getting-started) and implement testing for webpages
+- Implement more Typescript in the project, I wanted to make another simple page with calculator or a simple board game
-- Update codes and styles for all projects as needed for better look and performance, definitely should find a place to use React Bootstrap
+- Update codes and styles for all projects as needed for better look and performance,
+- Use more React Bootstrap